hmcts/rd-judicial-data-load/README.md

 The project uses Gradle as a build tool.
 It already contains ./gradlew wrapper script, so there's no need to install gradle.

+### Environment Vars

+If running locally for development or testing you will need to add (Application.yml and application-camel-routes-common.yaml) and set the following environment variables

+* ACCOUNT_NAME: <The actual account name.
+Please check with the dev team for more information.>
+* ACCOUNT_KEY: <The actual account key.
+Please check with the dev team for more information.>
+* CONTAINER_NAME: jud-ref-data

 ### Running the application

 Create the image of the application by executing the following command: